zcrap/Cypherpass/README.md

 * Cypherpass will not autologin if the page is asking for public key.

 ### Known Issues And Concerns
-* Chrome's storage area isn't encrypted meaning sensitive information is stored in plaintext.
+* Chrome's storage area isn't encrypted meaning sensitive information, namely private keys, is stored in plaintext.

 ### //TODO
+* Migrate messaging to json
 * In browser extension unit testing.
+* Support key ledger autofill
+* Support many key ledgers.
+* Support key ledger signing.
 * Support multiple crypto suites.
 * Rate limit auto login, allow user to configure this in options page.
 * Test server.
+* Option to autofill/login on https only.

 ### Wishlist
 * Third party signature server